-Dr. Williams provides consultations with researchers in the implementation of culturally-informed research design and to improve minority inclusion in research samples.
+Dr. Williams provides consultations with researchers in the implementation of culturally-informed research design and to improve inclusion of people of color in research samples.
 She also consults with departments and organizations to increase diversity and facilitate an improved racial environment.

 Dr. Williams is dedicated to providing culturally-competent services to her clients.
 She understands the cultural, social, and spiritual issues that shape the whole person.
 Experiences of racism and discrimination can lead to stress, anxiety, traumatization, and depression.
 Even low-levels of discrimination experienced on a regular basis can result in psychological unwellness.